-The Indian struggle for Independence, was hard fought at many levels.
-As India celebrates its 70th year of Independence this year on the 15th of August, here is the story of the Gaidinliu, the ‘Daughter of the Hills’.
+The Indian struggle for independence was hard-fought at many levels.
+We tell you the story of Gaidinliu.
 A Naga freedom fighter from Manipur, she fought against the British and missionaries, was arrested, tortured, dubbed a sorceress and forced to go underground - to fight for her beliefs and the rights of her people.

 While Maharaja Chandrachud Singh was the titular Maharaja of Manipur, the real power was wielded by the British Political Agent JC Higgins, who was alarmed by the Heraka movement’s activities.
 In 1931 Jadonang was captured by the British and killed.
 Gaidinliu, who was just 16 years old then, took over as the leader of the Heraka movement.